 From 1998 – 2013, under Weaver’s leadership, uu became the soft skills training and wrap-around service provider of choice – for award winning local and regional workforce development initiatives to include the SFWORKS Biotechnology Training Program, PG&E Veterans Employment Assistance Program, the Oakland Green Jobs Corp, Clean Energy and Reentry Programs and the EBMUD WaterWays Training Program.
 In 2012, uu became the agency lead for the LIFT Program, a workforce development program by the City and County of San Francisco, that prepared 100 single mothers for education and employment in teacher assistant positions.

 Today, uu has expanded from a $40,000 budget to $300,000 budget with operations that includes urban furniture & boutique, a social enterprise and urban house, transitional housing.
 Located in the Grand/Lakeshore Business district of Oakland, urban furniture & boutique is the home of Single Moms at Work, on-the-job training for single mothers transitioning from public assistance.
 Combining its workforce development training expertise with job creation, over the course of its first eight years, the urban store has helped 25 single parents transition from public assistance and has provided internships to more than 150 Oakland youth. urban house, our transitional housing program, provides housing for 2 years for single parents and their children.

-Overall, over the past nineteen years, uu has served more than 1,700 low-income individuals by delivering workforce development training programs, operating social enterprises and housing.
-As uu enters it’s 20th year of community service, Tracey looks forward to focusing the organization’s continuing efforts to become a beacon of light for single mothers.
+Overall, over the past twenty years, uu has served more than 2,000 low-income individuals by delivering workforce development training programs, operating social enterprises and providing housing.